IsaakBM/gfw-fronts-megafauna/README.md

-# gfw-fronts-megafauna
+# Global Fishing Watch, Ocean Fronts, and Megafauna Analysis in the Mozambique Channel
-Analysis of the Global Fishing Watch dataset, ocean fronts, and megafauna in the Mozambique Channel
+Analysis of Global Fishing Watch datasets combined with ocean front dynamics to study the spatial distribution and interactions of megafauna in the Mozambique Channel.

 ## 📂 Project Structure